noahkims/noahkims/README.md

 ## Welcome To My Profile!

 Hello, I'm Noah, a Financial Analyst interested in data science and analytics.
+If you'd like to briefly view some of my projects, please reference my [Portfolio Guide](https://github.com/noahkims/Portfolio-Guide)!
-You can find my website [here](https://noahkims.github.io/Portfolio/).
+You can also find some of my other projects on my [website](https://noahkims.github.io/Portfolio/).

 ### 🛠 Tools
 - Analytics: Python, SQL, VBA